kedro-org/kedro/docs/source/deployment/airflow.md

     aws_access_key_id: *********************
     aws_secret_access_key: ******************************************
 ```
 5. Add `s3fs` to your project’s `requirements.txt` in `new-kedro-project` to facilitate communication with AWS S3.
-Some libraries could cause dependency conflicts in the Airflow environment, so make sure to minimise the list and avoid using `kedro-viz` and `pytest`.
+Some libraries could cause dependency conflicts in the Airflow environment, so make sure to minimise the requirements list and avoid using `kedro-viz` and `pytest`.
 ```shell
 s3fs
 ```